 Ski or Ride Gore Mountain.

-Family-friendly Gore Mountain boasts 428 skiable acres, more than any other mountain in New York state.
-The mountain features 94 trails including 19 glades, serviced by 13 lifts.
-Skiers and riders can enjoy 2,537 feet of vertical and a variety of beginner-to-expert terrain for skiers and riders of any skill level.
-Take a group or private lesson, or pack up your equipment and enjoy plenty of cruisers, steeps, and glades.
+Family-friendly Gore Mountain boasts 448 skiable acres, more than any other mountain in New York state.
+The mountain features 109 trails, 14 lifts, and 2,537 feet of vertical.
+There's variety of beginner and expert terrain for skiers and riders of all skill levels.
 There are also 8 snowshoe and cross-country ski trails available if downhill isn't your forte.

 Ski or Snowshoe Wilderness Trails.